fbpx

 Buddy Jeanette (Washington & Jefferson)

-Former professional basketball player & coach – Naismith Basketball Hall of Fame
+Former professional basketball player, coach, and member of the Naismith Basketball Hall of Fame

 Ferguson Jenkins (Illinois State)